 What is the difficulty of the Inca Trail 5 days?

-The Inca Trail 5 days is a moderate to difficult trek, especially on the second day to reach Dead Woman's Pass summit.
+The Inca Trail 5 days is a moderate to difficult trek, especially on the second day to reach the Dead Woman's Pass summit.
 The final ascent is a steep climb that will test your stamina and resolve.
 However, the Inca Trail is a fantastic experience worth the effort.

 Which Inca Sites do you visit during the Slow Inca Trail?